 The intention is to support the oldest compiler on any relevant supercomputer.
-The rule of thumb is that a compiler is supported for five years after it has been released.
-We may support a compiler for more are less than five years on a case-by-case basis, if it becomes clear that it is still needed or becomes too hard to support.
+We may support a compiler for shorter or longer on a case-by-case basis, if it becomes clear that it is still needed or becomes too hard to support.

-Of course, Dune should work with any standard complient compiler, but there are two important points about that statement:
+Of course, Dune should work with any standard compliant compiler, but there are two important points about that statement:

-- No compiler is complete standard-complient, i.e. they do have bugs.
+- No compiler is complete standard-compliant, i.e. they do have bugs.
 Dune needs to work despite these bugs with the compilers we care about.

 - Which standard are we actually talking about?
-The most recent standards are from 2011 and 2014.
-On the development branch we require C++11 and and some features of C++14.
+On the development branch we require C++17.

 Currently supported compilers